 Currently, a full node in Ethereum houses a lot of data including contract code, account balances, and other information.
 If the size would have been small, it would have been easy to manage such nodes.
 But with an increase on reach of Ethereum at such a terrific rate, it has increasingly become difficult to manage the same.

 Nodes lack any special privileges and it has to process every transaction individually.
 So Ethereum started suffering from high confirmation time and huge gas expenses.
 The addition of Sharding means that nodes are divided into shards and each shard only processes transactions specific to that shard.
 This allows multiple transactions at the same time which improves the throughput immensely.

 Using sharding, every node will only carry a subset of the data and tends to validate only these transactions.
 Now, in case, the node requires the transaction information of the blocks that is no carried by it, the node contacts some other node for the required information.
 This is something that has left the experts perplexed.

 Issues in Sharding

-- Transaction Sharding – Another issue with Sharding will be the way transaction will be processed thereafter.
+Transaction Sharding – Another issue with Sharding will be the way transactions will be processed thereafter.
 If any user requests a transaction, the system should be secure enough that it doesn’t allow multiple processing of such a transaction.
 An account based system should largely solve this issue.